- Make certain you are enrolled in courses meeting Westmont's entry requirements:

 - Attend meetings with the college representatives who visit your school.

-- Read viewbooks, catalogs, and web sites.
+- Read college viewbooks, catalogs, magazines and web sites.

 - Talk with teachers, college students, and/or recent graduates from your high school.
 Spend time in the college counseling office or career center.

-- Get on college mailing lists.
+- Sign up to be on college mailing lists.

 - Take the PSAT/NMSQT in October as practice.
 You will take it again as a junior and it’s only as a junior that you may qualify for a National Merit Scholarship.